Best time of the year to go on Annapurna Base Camp Trek

 Annapurna Base Camp Trek difficulty

 The route that Annapurna Base Camp Trek follows has lots of twists and turns.
 There are numerous ascents and descents along rocky tracks throughout the trek.
-The trail passes by dense forests and crosses several suspension & wooden bridges.
+The trail passes by dense forests and crosses several suspension and wooden bridges.
 Likewise, you will be walking on steep and rugged paths too in between the trek.

 Besides the terrain, another major thing that makes the trek challenging for trekkers is the remoteness of the region.
 Adjusting to a simple lifestyle in the absence of modern comforts adds up to the difficulty level of the Annapurna Base Camp Trek for many trekkers.